-The LPM Program also offers relevant low or no cost CLE and non-CLE programming on law practice management topics, including:
+The LPM Program offers relevant low or no cost CLE and non-CLE programming on law practice management topics.

-- Annual Solo and Small Firm Conference: A jam-packed two day conference features fifty speakers and four topics tracks, dedicated to the small firm practitioner with emphasis on law office management and technology and relevant substantive areas of law impacting the small office practitioner.
-Mark your calendars for the next one: March 19-20, 2015, at the New Orleans Hilton Riverside.
+- Annual Solo and Small Firm Conference: A jam-packed two day conference features fifty speakers and four topic tracks, dedicated to the small firm practitioner with emphasis on law office management and technology and relevant substantive areas of law impacting the small office practitioner.
+Mark your calendars for the next one: Feb.
+25-26, 2016, at the Hyatt Regency New Orleans.

 - Four Corner Seminars: These FREE day-long seminars around the state will have a particular emphasis on law practice management.

-- Marketing Mondays: A new feature of the LPM Program, these "How to" topics will focus on the business end of your the law office.
+- Marketing Mondays: A new feature of the LPM Program, these "how-to" topics will focus on the business end of the law office.

 - Tech Tuesdays at the Bar Center: Tech Tuesdays provides practitioners a low cost opportunity to learn about a tech topic over lunch in a small setting.